-An Atypical Love Story: A Review of The Infinite Noise by Laura Shippen
+An Atypical Love Story: A Review of The Infinite Noise by Lauren Shippen

 Words By Kathy Nguyen

 Even superheroes go to therapy.
 That’s the concept of Lauren Shippen’s debut novel The Infinite Noise.
 You might know Shippen as the creator and head writer of The Bright Sessions, an award-winning science fiction podcast tracking the lives of therapy patients termed Atypicals for their supernatural abilities.
 If you’re a fan of The Bright Sessions, then you’re in luck; The Infinite Noise is the first book in a YA trilogy that will expand on Shippen’s thrillingly original universe.